alisi1989/CLUES2-Companion/README.md

 Phase-1 auto-detect directory [ENTER = /Users/CLUES2Companion/output_CLUES2Companion-Singer/phase1/Finnish_chr22] or provide a different folder with phase1 outputs:

 → Using frequency file: /Users/CLUES2Companion/output_CLUES2Companion-Singer/phase1/Finnish_chr2/Finnish_Frequency_chr2_35604500_35643818.txt
-→ Using SNPs file: /Users/alessandrolisi1989/desktop/CLUES2Companion_Review/CLUES2Companion/output_CLUES2Companion-Singer/phase1/Finnish_chr2/Bedouin_SNPs_chr2_35604500_35643818.txt
+→ Using SNPs file: /Users/CLUES2Companion_Review/CLUES2Companion/output_CLUES2Companion-Singer/phase1/Finnish_chr2/Bedouin_SNPs_chr2_35604500_35643818.txt

 tCutoff (e.g. 1000): 500
 df (e.g. 600): 600
-AncientSamps file (optional, ENTER to skip):
+AncientSamps file (optional, press ENTER to skip):
-AncientHaps  file (optional, ENTER to skip):
+AncientHaps  file (optional, press ENTER to skip):
 Disable allele trajectory? (y/N): y
-Confidence interval (e.g. 0.95) [ENTER to skip]: 0.95
+Confidence interval (e.g. 0.95) [press ENTER to skip]: 0.95
-TimeBins (a list of epoch breakpoints; optional, ENTER to skip):
+TimeBins (a list of epoch breakpoints; optional, press ENTER to skip):
-Dominance coefficient (default: 0.5, additive model):
+Dominance coefficient (default: 0.5, which is the additive model):
 Enter START bp of region: 135839626
 Enter END bp of region: 135876443
 Effective population size (Ne) for inference.py: 20000

 ```
-## Explanation of above command lines
+## Explanation of above parameters

-### Script prompts (common to Relate and SINGER):
+### Script prompts (shared between Relate and SINGER):
 **Chromosome to analyze (e.g., 2, 17, X):**
-If you ran Phase 1 on several chromosomes, the pipeline automatically searches for the Phase 1 output that matches the chromosome you enter here.
+If you ran Phase 1 on several chromosomes, the pipeline automatically searches for the Phase 1 output that matches the chromosome in Phase 2.

 **Population prefix (e.g. Finnish):**
-Provide the same prefix you used in Phase 1.
+Provide the same prefix used in Phase 1.
 The Phase 2 script auto-detects the folder structure (e.g., `output_CLUES2Companion-Relate/phase1/Finnish_chr2/` or `output_CLUES2Companion-Singer/phase1/Finnish_chr2/`).

 **Confirm detected Phase 1 folders:**
 The script shows the path to the SNP list (`*_SNPs.txt`) and frequency file (`*_Frequency.txt`).
 If the path is correct, press Enter to accept.
-If you manually moved Phase 1 folders (not recommended), provide the new path.
+Please note that if users manually move Phase 1 directory (not recommended), they must provide the new path to the directory.

 ---

-### Mandatory CLUES2 parameters (common):
+### Mandatory CLUES2 parameters (shared):
 | Prompt                                  | Description                                    | Reference           |
 | --------------------------------------- | ---------------------------------------------- | ------------------- |
 | `tCutoff (e.g. 1000):`                  | Maximum generations to consider                | CLUES2 `--tCutoff` |
 | `df (e.g. 600):`                        | Number of allele frequency bins                | CLUES2 `--df`      |

-These cannot be left blank.
+These parameters cannot be left blank.

 ---